GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
+> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
 >
-> ~ *Ada Lovelace*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts